aptivator/fretology-engine/README.md

 note normalization is required, `fretology-engine` exports `normalizeNote` method.
 It will convert a flat into a sharp.
 A C- or F-flat will be converted to a B or E, respectively.
-A B-sharp or E-sharp will be normalized to a respectively C or F.  By default, `normalizeNote` will capitalize a note.
+A B-sharp or E-sharp will be normalized to a respective C or F.  By default, `normalizeNote` will capitalize a note.
 An accidental note that does not include a pound sign (`#`) as the second character will be treated as a flat.